 The Panel is not aware of any other proceedings, pending or decided, which relate to the disputed domain name.

 IDENTIFICATION OF RIGHTS

-The Complainant has evidenced to be the owner of the following trademark registrations:
+The Complainant has evidenced to be the owner, inter alia, of the following trademark registration which enjoys protection e.g. in Italy where both Parties are domiciled: